(As approved by membership on April 12, 2005)

 - A “graduate student” is any student admitted to a post-graduate degree program at the UW-Madison.
 This includes all students accepted to a post-graduate degree program by the university’s Graduate School, Law School, Medical School, School of Pharmacy, and School of Veterinary Medicine.

-- TAA members are classified into three types:
+- TAA members are classified into two types:

 - The Membership Secretary and Co-Presidents shall have joint authority over what forms of proof will be considered acceptable for establishing graduate student status.